pfasmcldrinking-watercerclaregulatory-update

 The Short Version

 PFOA and PFOS - The federal MCLs of 4 parts per trillion (ppt) each are staying.
-EPA confirmed it will keep these standards.
-The compliance deadline for public water systems has been extended from 2029 to 2031.
+EPA has proposed to keep these standards.
+On May 18, 2026, EPA proposed a rule that would let public water systems request a two-year extension of the compliance deadline, moving it from 2029 to 2031 for systems that apply.
 PFOA and PFOS are also designated hazardous substances under CERCLA (Superfund), effective July 2024.
-The Trump administration has confirmed it will retain and defend that designation.
+The current administration has confirmed it will retain and defend that designation.

 What Happened